WISDEM/ORBIT/docs/_docs/phases/install/array/doc_ArrayCableInstall.rst

 ---------------

-The design of the input data structure for this module allows the user to define site specific array cable configuration.
+The design of the input data structure for this module allows the user to define site specific array cable configurations.
 For each cable type, a list of cable sections can be defined.
-The installation vessel will install each section individually and the time to complete this is dynamic based on the length and the linear density of the cable, site depth, etc.
+The installation vessel will install each section individually and the time to complete this operation is dynamic based on the length and the linear density of the cable, site depth, etc.

 For example,